samudraneel05/AdobeHackathon/README.md

-# Adobe India Hackathon 2025

-## Welcome to the "Connecting the Dots" Challenge - COMPLETE SOLUTION
+# Adobe India Hackathon 2025 "Connecting the Dots" Challenge

-### Rethink Reading.
-Rediscover Knowledge

-This repository contains a **complete, production-ready implementation** of both Challenge 1A and Challenge 1B for the Adobe India Hackathon 2025 "Connecting the Dots" competition.
+This repository contains a implementations of both Challenge 1A and Challenge 1B for the Adobe India Hackathon 2025 "Connecting the Dots" competition.

 ## 🎯 Challenge Solutions Overview